 With Kezha’s arrival at the lodge, I rushed back.
 Unaware of the proceedings of the trip until now; meeting him for the first time, we spoke about Mt.
 Japfu and Hornbill festival.
 All the other hikers (18) assembled at his friend’s house in Chandmari, a suburb of Kohima.
-An Uncle, in his seventies, narrated about his experience of climbing Japfu in 1955.
+An Uncle, in his seventies, narrated his experience of climbing Japfu in 1955.
 He also shared about the time of Indian Independence; the armed conflict that terrified people from going out of their homes.

 THE NIGHT TREK TO MT.
 JAPFU BASE CAMP (Day 2)

-Reaching Kigwema by sunset, the night trek to Base Camp of Mt.
+Reaching Kigwema by sunset, the night trek to the Base Camp of Mt.
 Japfu began around 5:30 pm.
 Through the Japfu Christian College road, we marched ahead.
 This motorable road ended at a horse stable (locally known as Pony farm).
 My pace slowed down as the trail got steeper from the potato farm.
 The higher we hiked the more beautiful the views were.
 At every stop, we turned off our lights and would lay down gazing at the winter sky – the crescent reddish moon, the stars, and the hills under it.

-Kehu -the traditional cheering melody sang by the fellow Naga trekkers kept us pumped up all the time.
+Kehu -the traditional cheering melody sung by fellow Naga trekkers kept us pumped up all the time.
 The shrill high pitched war cry called Mepfü which usually accompanies the Kehu chants at intervals resonated the hills of Mt.
 Japfu.
 The best thing about hiking with them was their authentic approach to walking in the woods.
 The cheer worked on me.
 I chanted along with them as we heard our friends collecting firewood near the Base Camp of Japfu Peak.

 BASE CAMP SCENE OF MT.
 JAPFU (Day 2)